x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-service.md

 After this based on mitigation type, you can reverse the effect of the mitigation.
 To reverse IIS rewrite rule mitigation, delete the rule in IIS.
 For reversing the Service and App Pool mitigation, start the service or app pool manually.

-You can also remove one or more mitigations from the block list by removing the **Mitigation ID** in the **MitigationsBlocked** parameter.
+You can also remove one or more mitigations from the block list by removing the **Mitigation ID** in the **MitigationsBlocked** parameter in the same cmdlet.

 For example: